mrixon95/Term4_workbook/Term4_workbook.md

 **Line 19** - An empty list is assigned to the `models` variable.
 In the next two lines, the list will be populated with the integers 1980, 1981, 1982, ..., 2019.

-**Line 20 and 21** - The `range` object can accept a start, stop and step value.
-However, in this case, only the stop value of 40 is provided, therefore, the start value defaults to 0 and the step value defaults to 1 because they were not specified.
-The `range()`object returns an iterator of integers which will be used to generate the integers from the start value, up to but not including the stop value.
+**Line 20 and 21** - The `range` object can accept a **start, stop and step value**.
+However, in this case, only the stop value of 40 is provided, therefore, the **start value defaults to 0 and the step value defaults to 1** because they were not specified.
+The `range()`object returns an iterator of integers which will be used to generate the integers from the start value, up to but **not including the stop value**.
 The start value is 0, the stop value is 40, and the step value is 1 so each integer from 0 to 39 will be generated one at a time.

 The `for loop` iterates through each integer generated by the iterator and assigns it to the `i` variable.
 Each time `i` is assigned a new integer, the statement within the `for loop` is executed.
 The sum of `i` and 1980 is appended to the end of the models list.
 Once again, the value of `i` is incremented and the sum of `i` and 1980 is appended to the end of the models list.
 This process repeats until the value of `i` reaches 39, then for the last time, the sum of `i` and 1980 is appended to the end of the models list.

 **Line 23 and 24** - The `random_int_from_interval` function takes two arguments, the min and max.
 Both arguments must be numbers.
-The function will return a random integer between those two numbers, inclusive.
+The function will return a random integer between those two numbers, **inclusive**.

 In our case `random_int_from_interval(0,2)` will return either a 0, 1 or 2.
 The probability of returning each integer is the same.
 There are 3 different integers, therefore each integer has a 1/3 or 33.3% chance of being returned.